top of page

 We've all probably heard the story of a couple, married many decades, one dies and within days the other dies - death by heartbreak.
 I wrote about heartbreak and the phenomenon of it causing quite literal physical pain within the body, so that Ibuprofen can help relieve grief.
 What is a rather new concept to me though is Takotsubo Cardiomyopathy, which is actual electrocardiogram abnormalities and abnormalities in the left ventricle as a result of heartbreak.

 Takotsubo cardiomyopathy is a weakening of the left ventricle, the heart's main pumping chamber, usually as the result of severe emotional or physical stress, such as a sudden illness, the loss of a loved one, a serious accident, or a natural disaster such as an earthquake.
-The main symptoms are chest pain and shortness of breath after severe stress (emotional or physical), but as mentioned, abnormalities that mimic a heart attack can be seen on an electrocardiogram.
+The main symptoms are chest pain and shortness of breath after severe stress (emotional or physical), but as mentioned, abnormalities that mimic a heart attack can be seen on an electrocardiogram (Prasad et al., 2008).
 This is acute systolic heart failure.
 There is no evidence of coronary artery obstruction, but there is movement abnormalities in the left ventricle and ballooning of the left ventricle.
 There may also be rales in the lungs, a S3 gallop in the heart, venous distention in the jugulars, an elevated heart rate, low blood pressure, narrow pulse pressure, and a systolic ejection murmur.
 Elevation in cardiac biomarkers can also be seen, such as with the troponin, creatine kinase-myocardial band, and B-type natriuretic peptide.
 Typically these individuals are fully recovered within a month's time.

-This diagnosis is often made when an individual with suspected acute myocardial infarction is found at cardiac catheterization to have no coronary blockage.
-Treatment is usually provided inpatient via cardiology and is typically supportive until function spontaneously returns, but can last 21 to 30 days.
+Initially, women should be treated as if this is an acute coronary event, with management directed towards the treatment of myocardial ischemia with continuous ECG monitoring, administration of aspirin, intravenous heparin, and beta-blockers (Prasad et al., 2008).
+Treatment is usually provided inpatient via cardiology and is typically supportive until function spontaneously returns, but that may take 21 to 30 days.
 Diuretics and vasodilators are often utilized for pulmonary congestions, and ACE inhibitors, angiotensin II receptor blockers or beta-blockers are used to reduce workload and to control blood pressure.
+Once the diagnosis is made, aspirin can be discontinued unless there is coexisting coronary atherosclerosis.

 And now you know.